juhahinkula/juhahinkula.github.io/_posts/2016-07-03-hangman-cordova.markdown

 var words = ['policeman', 'tobacco', 'university', 'neighborhood', 'explanation', 'accident', 'understand'];
 {% endhighlight %}

 This is not an optimal solution.
 Better would be read words from some API service or from a file or database.
-I will test cordova file plugin to implement file based wordlist.
+I will test cordova file plugin to implement file based wordlist later.

-The theme is done with [ThemeRoller](https://themeroller.jquerymobile.com/) which is tool for create your own themes for JQuery Mobile.
+The theme is done with [ThemeRoller](https://themeroller.jquerymobile.com/) which is tool for creating your own themes for JQuery Mobile.
 You can download your own theme as a zip file and extract css files to your project.

 The source code of the Hangman can be found from [GitHub](https://github.com/juhahinkula/HangMan.git).